 Reduce numbers of imported puppies

-Tougher financial penalties for those that violate the Pet Travel Scheme would serve to increase the risk for those willingly abusing it and remove the financial incentive to continue.
-We propose heavier fines for those found commercially importing under PETS and even tougher punishment for those found to be in repeated violation.
-This solution would ensure that families and other legitimate users of PETS would be taken fully into account and could continue to move freely with their puppies and dogs.
+Tougher financial penalties for those that violate importation regulations would serve to increase the risk for those willingly abusing it and remove the financial incentive to continue.
+We propose heavier fines for those found exploiting importation rules and even tougher punishment for those found to be in repeated violation.

 Review of domestic breeding regulations